THz ISAC: A Physical-Layer Perspective of Terahertz Integrated Sensing and Communication: Performance Evaluations

 \subsection{Signal Processing for THz ISAC}

-We evaluate the PAPR performance and sensing accuracy of various waveforms in THz ISAC systems, including OFDM, DFT-s-OFDM, OTFS and DFT-s-OTFS.
+While comparisons between OFDM and OTFS have been studied in the literature, we introduce another two candidate waveforms for THz ISAC, i.e., DFT-s-OFDM and DFT-s-OTFS, to compare their PAPR performance and sensing accuracy.
 To list the key simulation parameters, the carrier frequency equals to 0.3 THz.
 The subcarrier spacing is set as 1.92 MHz.
 4-QAM modulation scheme is employed.
+The PAPR of these waveforms is evaluated by conducting 4-times oversampling on the discrete-time baseband signal.
 In Fig.~\ref{fig:PAPR}, we demonstrate that the PAPR of DFT-s-OTFS approaches DFT-s-OFDM, while their PAPRs are approximately 3 dB lower than OTFS and OFDM.

 Next, we set a sensing target with the distance of 10 m and the relative velocity of 20 km/h.
+For sensing parameter estimation, we use the 2D DFT algorithm for OFDM and DFT-s-OFDM~\cite{zhang2022jcs}, while employing the proposed two-stage estimation method in~\cite{wu2022dftsotfs} for OTFS and DFT-s-OTFS, i.e., on-grid search to estimate the integer tap of delay and Doppler, and off-grid estimation with the FFT algorithm.
 As shown in Fig.~\ref{fig:waveform_range_rmse}, we learn that all of these waveforms can achieve millimeter-level range estimation accuracy.
 Moreover, the range estimation error can be reduced by increasing the subcarrier number from 64 to 128 and the symbol number from 16 to 32.

+In summary, in low-mobility channels, OFDM is still an excellent candidate for THz ISAC, and achieves good sensing and communication performance, since it enables good compatibility with UM-MIMO, flexible multi-user scheduling and resource allocation.
+In high-mobility scenarios, DFT-s-OTFS provides stronger robustness to severe Doppler spread by exploiting the channel sparsity of delay-Doppler domain, while it comes at the price of increased detection complexity.
+For energy-constrained links, DFT-s-OFDM and DFT-s-OTFS are shown to realize high energy efficiency due to their low PAPR characteristics.